LucasBlomgren/opengl_engine/README.md

 # opengl_engine
-A lightweight C++/OpenGL real-time engine built from scratch to explore engine architecture, rendering, physics, and editor tooling.
+A lightweight C++/OpenGL real-time engine built from scratch with a focus on physics, performance, and handling many objects in real time.

 ## 1) General
 **opengl_engine** is a personal engine project focused on building core real-time systems end-to-end.
-It’s primarily a learning + experimentation repository: features evolve quickly, APIs may change, and the main goal is to iterate on design, performance, and debuggability.
+It’s primarily a learning + experimentation repository: features evolve quickly, APIs may change, and the main goal is to iterate on design, performance, and debuggability—especially for physics-heavy scenes with lots of objects.

 ## 2) Physics
 - Custom rigid body simulation (`rigid_body`, `physics`, `physics_world`)